godotengine/godot-docs/classes/class_navigationagent2d.rst

 Description
 -----------

 2D Agent that is used in navigation to reach a location while avoiding static and dynamic obstacles.
 The dynamic obstacles are avoided using RVO collision avoidance.
-The agent needs navigation data to work correctly.
-This can be done by having the agent as a child of a :ref:`Navigation2D<class_Navigation2D>` node, or using :ref:`set_navigation<class_NavigationAgent2D_method_set_navigation>`. ``NavigationAgent2D`` is physics safe.
+The agent needs navigation data to work correctly. ``NavigationAgent2D`` is physics safe.

 Properties
 ----------